 Focus on finding the hazards at your manufacturing facility and develop plans for preventing and controlling those hazards.
 It's important that both Management and employees take part in identifying these hazards and ensuring they're addressed.

 Manufacturing workers face increased safety risks, so proper PPE (Personal Protective Equipment) is a must, as is being proactive about injury prevention.
-OSHA (Occupational Safety and Health Administration) recommends being proactive with injury and illness prevention programs which are effective at reducing injuries, illnesses as well as fatalities.
+OSHA (Occupational Safety and Health Administration) recommends being proactive with injury and illness prevention programs that are effective at reducing injuries, illnesses as well as fatalities.

 Create a recognition program and award employees for going above and beyond, for being safe, and for being productive.
 Share positive metrics and celebrate company successes.
 Little things such as public recognition, bonuses, or earning additional time off can go a long way towards making your employees feel valued and appreciated.

 7.)
 Reduce Overtime With Contingency Staffing

 Work-life balance is important to full-time employees, especially when they have families.
 Plus, tired and overworked employees increase safety risks, so if your full-time employees have been working a lot of overtime then consider using temporary staffing and contingency staff.

 If you can hire enough experienced and skilled temporary labor from your local staffing agencies then that's probably the best solution.
 With unemployment so low, however, many temp agencies are having the same trouble you are at finding experienced talent around your manufacturing facility because there simply isn't anyone available to hire, making contingency plan development so crucial.

 Conducting exit interviews is invaluable; make sure to gather information from employees when they're leaving so you begin to identify areas for improvement.
 The Society for Human Resource Management (SHRM) recommends asking some of these exit interview questions: